ddiem-ri-4D/CALFP-MHC/README.md

-# CALFP-MHC: Repurposing amino acid molecular fingerprints for supervised contrastive learning in MHC class I and II peptide binding prediction
+# CALFP-MHC: Molecular Fingerprint Representations and Supervised Contrastive Learning for Pan-Allelic Peptide–MHC Binding and Presentation Prediction

 This repository contains code and data for training and evaluating **CALFP-MHC**, a deep learning framework that leverages **repurposed amino acid molecular fingerprints** for supervised contrastive learning in predicting MHC class I and II peptide binding.